Unity-Technologies/com.unity.vs-attribution/README.md

 Public slack channel: [#vsp-revenue-attribution](https://unity.slack.com/messages/C01S4J7VB16/)

 ### Current Status
-This project is under development.
+This project is functional and usable (waiting to be made public).

 ### Compatibility
 All versions of Unity from 2018.4 and above are compatible.